sonjoe123/Project2/README.md

 * Implement a stack interface.

-## Time Line
-You have about three weeks to complete the assignment.
-Start right away! **The lab TA will expect that you already have most of that week's work completed.
-Come with prepared questions and be prepared to answer the TA's questions about your code.**

-* Week 1: DSList class with CATCH2 tests and memory leak debugging using `valgrind/asan`. **Deliverables:** `DSList` implementation + test
-* Week 2: DSStack classes + basic bracket checking function that can check one file (just OK/not OK), `CATCH2` tests, and valgrind. **Deliverables:** `DSStack` implementation + test, checker function.
-* Week 3: Detailed error messages, cleaning up code.
-Runtime comparison and improving the documentation comments. **Deliverables:** completed project.

 ## Introduction
 Writing code is fun...
 Well, most of the time.
 Sometimes I mess up brackets (i.e., `"[]", "()", "{}"`).